vita-epfl/monoloco/README.md

 The default focal length is 5.7mm and this parameter can be modified using the argument `--focal`.

 **Webcam** <br />
 You can use the webcam as input by using the `--webcam` argument.
-By default the `--z_max` is set to 10 while using the webcam.
+By default the `--z_max` is set to 10 while using the webcam and the `--scale` is set to 0.2.
 For example, the following command :
 ```
 python -m monoloco.run predict \